Farm workers subsidise the pesticide industry via sickness & disease.

 Cordoba - A comprehensive report on cancer in the province documented five years of information.
 The highest rate of deaths occur where most transgenic and agrochemicals were used.
 The death rate is double the national average.
 "What we have complained about for years was confirmed and especially what doctors say about the sprayed towns and areas affected by industrial agriculture.
 Cancer cases are multiplying as never before in areas with massive use of pesticides."

 Brazil - public prosecutor wants to ban glyphosate and conduct a re-evaluation of the 8 top active chemicals suspected of causing damage to human health.
+In August 2018 a judge in Brazil suspended regulation of Roundup pending a government assessment.

 In Central America pesticide corporations use trade negotiations to avoid bans and undercut public health protections.